AdobeDocs/workfront.nl-NL/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/configure-proofing-viewer-settings.md

      <li data-mc-conditions="QuicksilverOrClassic.Draft mode"> <p><strong>Use desktop app as default</strong>: By default, static and video proofs open in the Web Proofing Viewer in your web browser, and interactive proofs open in the Desktop Proofing Viewer app.
 This setting lets you configure the Desktop Proofing Viewer as the default viewer for all types of proofs (static and video, as well as interactive).
 For more information about this setting, see in the article .
 For comparative information about the two viewers, see <a href="../../../review-and-approve-work/proofing/proofing-overview/understand-differences-between-web-viewer.md" class="MCXref xref">Differences between the Web Proofing Viewer and the Desktop Proofing Viewer overview</a>.</p> </li>
      -->

-   * **Wanneer u klikt op hyperlinks in een proefdruk** (alleen beschikbaar in de Desktop Proofing Viewer): selecteer een optie om op te geven wat er gebeurt in de Desktop Proofing Viewer wanneer u op een koppeling klikt die is ingesteld op openen in een nieuw browsertabblad of venster.
+   * **wanneer het klikken van hyperlinks in een proef** (beschikbaar slechts in de Kijker van het Bewijs van de Desktop): Selecteer een optie om te specificeren wat in de Kijker van het Bewijzen van de Desktop gebeurt wanneer u een verbinding klikt die in een nieuw browser lusje of een venster wordt geplaatst te openen.

      Deze instelling geldt voor alle interactieve proefdrukken die u opent.